 - BPC-157 alone: 6-10 weeks

-- BPC-157 + TB-500 stack: 6-12 weeks
+- BPC-157 + TB-500 stack: 6-12 weeks, may need a second cycle with a 2-4 week break

-- Expected outcome: 60-80% recovery, may need a second cycle
+- Expected outcome: 60-80% recovery

-Chronic injuries take longer because the body has shifted from active healing to a degenerative state (tendinosis).
-Peptides need to restart the healing cascade before repair can begin.
-Some chronic injuries require two 6-8 week cycles with a 2-4 week break between them.
+Chronic injuries require longer treatment because the body has shifted from active healing into a degenerative state (tendinosis).
+Peptides must restart the inflammatory cascade before structural repair can begin.
+See how long does BPC-157 take to work for a week-by-week breakdown with expected milestones.

-Severe Structural Damage (partial or full tears):
+Severe Structural Damage (partial or complete tears):

 - BPC-157 + TB-500 stack: 8-12 weeks